James Humphrey (convict)

-James White Humphrey (1832–1898) was a convict transported to Western Australia, and later became one of the colony's ex-convict school teachers.
+James White Humphrey (1832–1898) was a convict transported to Western Australia.
+He was one of only 39 such convicts from the 9721 convicts transported to the colony to overcome the social stigma of convictism to become ex-convict school teachers.

 Born in the United Kingdom in 1832, Humphrey worked as a clerk until convicted of forgery and sentenced to transportation.
 Erickson states that he was transported for life, but other records state fifteen years.
-Humphrey arrived in Western Australia on board the Stag in 1855, and received his ticket of leave two years later.
+Humphrey arrived in Western Australia on board Stag in 1855, and two years later he received his ticket of leave.
 For some time he was self-employed in Perth before working for William Locke Brockman until 1860, when he received a conditional pardon.

-In 1863 Humphrey was appointed to a teaching post at Quindalup, and the following year he married Mary (Bertha) Tapping at Fremantle.
+In 1863, Humphrey was appointed to a teaching post at Quindalup, and the following year he married Mary (Bertha) Tapping at Fremantle.
 When his request for a salary increase was refused in 1868, he resigned as a teacher and spent the next five years working as a postmaster, bootmaker and agent at Quindalup.
 He then spent two years working as an auctioneer and agent at Fremantle.
-From 1875 to 1878 he was headmaster at Newcastle, then worked as an accountant in Perth for some time.
-In 1885 he advertised himself as a storekeeper in Perth.
+From 1875 to 1878, he was headmaster at Newcastle, then worked as an accountant in Perth for some time.
+In 1885, he advertised himself as a storekeeper in Perth.
 Ten years later he visited Melbourne before returning to live in the Canning district.
 He died in 1898.